 It appears that we’ve reached peak “fake news” about Social Security retirement and disability benefits.
 So, we thought we should dispel some key myths about Social Security disability.
 That way, we can then share some real disability facts with you.
-Below, we’ll list five myths that stay popular in pop culture and the media — followed by the true disability facts.
+Below, we’ll list five disability myths that stay popular in pop culture and the media — followed by the true disability facts.
 (And don’t worry, we always back up our disability facts with sources and numbers sourced directly from the Social Security Administration.)

-Fake News Fact #1: Many people go straight from unemployment to disability.
+Fake News: Many people go straight from unemployment to disability.

-Fake News Fact #2: People sign up for disability when they turn 18 and stay “on the system” to get benefits for life.
+Fake News: People sign up for disability when they turn 18 and stay “on the system” to get benefits for life.

-Supplemental Security Income benefits (SSI), however, can help anyone blind or disabled earning less than $1,260/month.
+Supplemental Security Income benefits (SSI), however, can help anyone blind or disabled earning less than $1,470/month.
 This SSI program also provides benefits to children younger than 18 and individuals after they turn 65.
-That said, $783 is the maximum monthly individual payout for SSI benefits.
-So, unless you have a permanent disability that will never get any better, you cannot stay on benefits forever.
-And even if you do, the amount you’ll be paid every month is very modest.
+That said, $914 is the maximum monthly individual payout for SSI benefits.
+So, unless you have a permanent disability that will never get better, you cannot stay on benefits forever.
+And even if you do, your monthly pay amount is very modest.
 On average, in October 2022, SSI beneficiaries aged 18-64 got $661.35/month in disability.

-Fake News Fact #3: Social Security is running out of money, and people on disability could keep others from drawing their earned retirement benefits.
+Fake News: Social Security is running out of money, and people on disability could keep others from drawing their earned retirement benefits.

-The Reality: The Disability Insurance (DI) and Old-Age Survivor Trusts the Social Security Administration administers are, by law, two separate funds.
-It is technically impossible for people receiving either SSDI or SSI disability benefits to deplete the SSA’s retirement funds.
+The Disability Insurance (DI) and Old-Age Survivor Trusts the Social Security Administration administers are, by law, two separate funds.
+It is technically impossible for people receiving either SSDI or SSI disability to bankrupt the SSA’s retirement funds.

-Fake News Fact #4: The number of people signing up and collecting disability benefits keeps going up each year.
+Fake News: The number of people signing up to collect disability benefits keeps going up each year.

-Fake News Fact #5: Monthly SSDI and SSI benefits are keeping men in their prime working years from finding a job.
+Fake News: Disability benefits keep men in their prime working years from finding a job.

-The Reality: According to the Center for Economic and Policy Research, this myth is misleading for several reasons.
-First, in December 2018, out of 4.3 million male SSDI beneficiaries, 38% were 60-65 years old.
+According to the Center for Economic and Policy Research, this myth is misleading for several reasons.
+First, in 2015, out of 4.6 million male SSDI beneficiaries, 34% were 60-65 years old.
 Second, the number of men aged 30-49 receiving SSDI payments have actually declined significantly in the past 7 years.
-In 2015, the number of male SSDI beneficiaries aged 30-49 received SSDI payments.
+In 2015, the number of male SSDI beneficiaries aged 30-49 was 1,068,931.
 More recently, in 2021, 798,709 men aged 30-49 got SSDI.
 In other words, prime working-age men on SSDI dropped almost 25% in that six-year period.
 Which also means SSDI isn’t driving the decline in male workforce participation.

 You May Qualify for Free Legal Assistance